ljhofer/19-pwa-budget-tracker/README.md

 ## Description
 I have refactored a budget tracker app.
 Users can add funds and track spending.
-The app function online and offline.
+The app functions online and offline.

 ## Table of Contents